OpenFn/lightning/web-queue-worker.md

 2. The number of RTMs (subscribers) should be scaled up and down based on utilization.

 ### APIs

+Should this be a Koa app with some APIs?
+(Healthcheck?
+Status of attempt X?)

 1. Is there an API for RTM application health?
 2. And another for the status of a particular run?
 (Useful to call if the heartbeat fails?)